Pros and Cons of Income-Generating Strategies in Retirement

-Note: The following is part of Morningstar.com's Retirement Matters Week special report.
-A version of this article appeared on Sept.
-21, 2016.
+Note: This article is part of Morningstar's September 2016 Retirement Matters Week special report.
+A version of this article appeared on Jan.
+29, 2016.

 Retirees often obsess about generating income from their portfolios, conflating their need to replace the income they once earned from their salaries with a need to invest their whole portfolios in income-producing securities.
 This phenomenon probably has its roots in a more favorable yield environment: When bond yields were higher, many retirees could readily generate the cash they needed from their portfolios, even with money markets and bonds.

 Yet, as appealing as it might seem to live off of a portfolio's income and never touch principal, it's not the only way--or necessarily even the best way--to extract cash from an in-retirement portfolio.
 Because there's more than one way to get the job done, I've argued that retirement terminology should ditch "retirement income" in favor of the more inclusive "retirement cash flow."
 In some years, like several of the ones we've experienced so far this decade, selling highly appreciated securities is arguably an even more defensible way to meet living expenses than is scrambling for yield.